 4. You’re Earning Less Than The Monthly SGA

 Substantial Gainful Activity (SGA) is the SSA’s way of gauging how much work you can do.
-If you’re earning a monthly income lesser than the SGA, you have a higher chance of getting approved.
+If you go back to work and are earning a monthly income lesser than the monthly SGA, you have a higher chance of getting approved for benefits.

 5. You Can’t Do Your Past Work Or Any Other Type of Work